aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/node/get_parentnode/_index.md

 ## Remarks

-If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is null.
+If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is **null**.

 ## Examples